bytedeco/javacpp/README.txt

 ==Changes==
+ * When catching a C++ exception, the first class declared after `throws` now gets thrown (issue #36) instead of `RuntimeException`, which is still used by default
+ * Fixed Java resource leak after catching a C++ exception
  * Upgraded references of the Android NDK to version r9
  * Added new `Builder` option "-copylibs" that copies into the build directory any dependent shared libraries listed in the `@Platform(link={...}, preload={...})` annotation
  * `Loader.getPlatformName()` can now be overridden by setting the `com.googlecode.javacpp.platform.name` system property